frankelavsky/academic_homepage/_posts/2025-03-14-making-places.md

 We need something else.

 Smart people are thinking about *urban planning* that focuses on third places, designing *digital* third places, and *retro-fitting traditional* third places (churches, libraries, plazas) into new kinds of third places.
+I don't think I'm really qualified to speak to the problems and challenges of building third places.

-But I'm going to propose the idea of a "**Second and a Half**" place: a professionally-centered community that focuses on building a sense of belonging, where we can come together just because of our shared niche of expertise.
-Second and a half places shouldn't focus on work in any top-down sense, but just focus on facilitating a *space* for like-minded people to come together.
+So I'm going to propose the idea of a "**Second and a Half**" place: a professionally-centered community that focuses on building a sense of belonging, where we can come together just because of our shared niche of expertise.
+Second and a half places shouldn't focus on work in any top-down sense, but just focus on facilitating a *place* for like-minded people to come together.
 What we need are these places to come together.
 A second and a half place doesn't require that anything gets done, it just helps us connect, talk, and share what we're passionate about without any sort of external pressures.
 It's a free space for ideas.

 But to pull off a second and a half place, it takes intentionality.
 We can easily turn these spaces into work or another job or worse, some kind of forum or help-desk for other people to come and interact with "the experts."
 Balancing inclusion and identity can be difficult.
 These spaces and places are fragile.